-a) During the year ended June 30, 2013, the Company received an invoice for \$77,705 from Multi-Power Products Ltd., a supplier of drill supplies, and disputed this invoice.
+- a) During the year ended June 30, 2013, the Company received an invoice for \$77,705 from Multi-Power Products Ltd., a supplier of drill supplies, and disputed this invoice.
 The drill supplies were shipped directly by the supplier to a Mexican company owned by a former director and officer of the Company.
-During the year ended June 30, 2014, Kirkness Diamond Drilling (a former subsidiary of the Company) and the Company were served with a Notice of Civil Claim by the supplier.
+During the year ended June 30, 2014, Kirkness Diamond Drilling (a former subsidiary of the Company) and the Company were served with a Notice of Civil Claim by the supplier. - b) On April 1, 2016, the Company was notified of an action by a former officer of the Company regarding unpaid fees.
+The trial for this claim has been set for March 6, 2023.
+The Company believes this claim is without merit. - c) On February 5, 2018, IEMR HK submitted a claim for judgement against the Company (see Note 9).
+During the year ended June 30, 2022, IEMR HK obtained a judgment against the Company pursuant the Notes in the amounts of \$1,271,397 plus the Canadian currency necessary to purchase US\$1,271,398. - The Company has initiated a counterclaim against IEMR HK and a Third Party Notice against affiliates of IEMR HK and its principal, Hongxue Fu, claiming misrepresentation, breach of trust, fraud, misappropriate, and unjust enrichment pursuant to improper expenses IEMR HK incurred and charged to the Company and losses incurred from improper manipulation of the Company's share price.
+The Company's counterclaim and Third Party Notice is estimated at \$2,106,473 and US\$80,000.
+This counterclaim remains in process and its estimated timing to completion is unknown at this time. - d) On March 22, 2019, the Company was served with a notice of claim filed by ACEPAC.
+ACEPAC was seeking a claim for judgement against Multi-Met in the amount of US\$1,000,000, plus interest, as well as damages for breach of contract and breach of trust and special costs.
+The claim relates to the US\$1,000,000 payment received by Poly Resources, in connection with the MOU between Multi-Met, Poly Resources and Millennia.

-- b) On April 1, 2016, the Company was notified of an action by a former officer of the Company regarding unpaid fees.
-The trial for this claim has been set for August 2, 2022.
-The Company believes this claim is without merit. - c) On February 5, 2018, IEMR HK submitted a claim for judgement against the Company. - d) d) On March 22, 2019, the Company was served with a notice of claim filed by ACEPAC.
-ACEPAC was seeking a claim for judgement against CuMoCo in the amount of US\$1,000,000, plus interest, as well as damages for breach of contract and breach of trust and special costs.
-The claim relates to the US\$1,000,000 payment received by Poly Resources, in connection with the MOU between CuMoCo.
-Poly Resources and Millennia. (see Financial Statement Note 6)
+During the year ended June 30, 2022, Multi-Met and ACEPAC entered into a Settlement and Release Agreement whereby ICMC agreed to issue US\$1,000,000 in ICMC Silver Units (a promissory note for

-Subsequent to June 30, 2021, CuMoCo and ACEPAC entered into a Settlement and Release Agreement whereby ICMC agreed to issue US\$1,000,000 in ICMC Silver Units (a promissory note for US\$1,000,000 and Silver Purchase Rights, being the right to enter into a silver purchase and sale agreement with ICMC) to CuMoCo.
-In turn, CuMoCo assigned the ICMC Silver Units to ACEPAC in full and final satisfaction of the claim.
+US\$1,000,000 and Silver Purchase Rights, being the right to enter into a silver purchase and sale agreement with ICMC) to Multi-Met.
+In turn, Multi-Met assigned the ICMC Silver Units to ACEPAC in full and final satisfaction of the claim.